 As you can see above the stitched images are not useful at all.
-Both Nikkor 18-55 mm and Nikkor 18-105 mm are not capable to make a good panoramic views without supporting software.
+Both Nikkor 18-55 mm and Nikkor 18-105 mm are not capable to make good panoramic views without supporting software.

 Let’s take a look on another feature – macro.
-Officially macro in Nikkor 18-55 mm doesn’t exist however I was able to make a favourable photos of plants and insects.
+Officially macro in Nikkor 18-55 mm doesn’t exist however I was able to make favourable photos of plants and insects.
 This issue is open and depends on your needs. you may say, that cropping the picture to make an object bigger is a joke.
 I can tell you, that they are fine.
 Everyone will have own opinion about this.
-For me the macro in 18-55 mm really works (Pic.
+For me, the macro in 18-55 mm really works (Pic.
 4).

 I can bring the best example to compare the macro both in Nikkor 18-55 mm and Nikkor 18-105mm using the pictures below (Pic.13-14).
-There are the photos of Polytrochium Commune moss.
+There are photos of Polytrochium Commune moss.

-See below also another examples…
+See below also other examples…

 …while the wooden plank experiment…